edgarduran/book-a-bunker/README.md

 ### Test Suite

 The test suite tests the application on multiple levels.
 To run all of the tests, run `rake test` from the terminal in the main directory of the project.
-The project also utilizes the [simplecov gem](https://github.com/colszowka/simplecov) for quick statistics on code coverage.
+The project also utilizes the [Simplecov gem](https://github.com/colszowka/simplecov) for quick statistics on code coverage.

 ### Dependencies